hgillispie/Fingerprint-Auth0/installation_guide.md

 #### Subdomain Setup:

 While the Fingerprint Subdomain integration is not required, we highly recommend configuring this.
-It increases accuracy by allowing Fingerprint to use first-party cookies and protects from identification requests being blocked by browsers or ad blockers https://dev.fingerprint.com/docs/subdomain-integration If more than 1 subdomain needed, setup all of the subdomains together and then add the A records for all domains in your DNS
+It increases accuracy by allowing Fingerprint to use first-party cookies and protects from identification requests being blocked by browsers or ad blockers. https://dev.fingerprint.com/docs/subdomain-integration If more than 1 subdomain is needed, setup all of the subdomains together and then add the A records for all domains in your DNS.

 #### React SPA Snippet examples: